apache/distributedlog/docs/admin_guide/operations.rst

 Available Features
 __________________

-Check the :doc:`../references/features` reference page for the features exposed by DistributedLog.
+Check the Features_ reference page for the features exposed by DistributedLog.

+.. _Features: ../user_guide/references/features

 `dlog`
 ~~~~~~